connervieira/Predator/FAQ.md

 **Why is Predator written in Python, and not something more efficient, like C++?**

+Python makes the development of the core Predator system much faster and more efficient.
+Additionally, Python makes it much easier to port Predator to new platforms.
 While Predator itself is indeed written in Python, many of its processing-heavy dependencies are written in C++.
 For example, Phantom, Predator's ALPR engine, is written in C++.
+This allows the system as a whole to benefit from the conveinence of Python, without significantly harming processing performance of critical processes.

 **How does Predator work?**